zuhao/zuhao.github.io/_posts/2013-07-27-how-to-draw-an-axis-using-plotrb.md

 ### offset

-You can also call `offset_by` if that reads more natural to you.
+You can call `offset_by` if that reads more natural to you.

 ```ruby
 axis.type(:x) do